Alec Baldwin Misses ‘SNL’ On Donald Trump Inauguration Weekend, But Castmates Pick Up The Slack

 — Noah Kinsey (@thenoahkinsey) January 16, 2017

-Bennett as Putin also made light of the reportedly low turnout at Donald Trump’s inauguration, as he compared photos taken from the presidential ceremony and the Washington, D.C.
-Women’s March.
+Bennett as Putin also made light of the reportedly low turnout at Donald Trump’s inauguration, as he compared photos taken from the presidential ceremony and the Washington, D.C., Women’s March.

 “I’m glad to see so many people showed up your inauguration.
 Oh, wait.
 It’s the Women’s March.
 Here is inauguration.”

-Also getting into the Trump-bashing was Saturday Night Live host Aziz Ansari, who, as quoted by News.com.au, also referenced Saturday’s Women’s Marches across America, and how women from all walks of life gathered to protest Trump’s inauguration.
+Also getting into the Trump-bashing was Saturday Night Live host Aziz Ansari, who, as quoted by News.com.au, also referenced Saturday’s Women’s Marches across America and how women from all walks of life gathered to protest Trump’s inauguration.

 “Yesterday, Trump was inaugurated.
 Today, an entire gender protested against him.
 If you’re excited about Trump let’s hope he does a great job.
 If you’re scared about Trump, you’re going to be okay too.
 Change comes from large groups of angry people and if day one is any indication — you are part of the largest group of angry people I have ever seen.”